Ranked-Choice Voting Delivers Democrats A House Seat

 Last-minute legal challenge

 The heavily scrutinized count was conducted amid a last-minute legal challenge in federal court by Poliquin and three voters in Maine's 2nd Congressional District.
-Poliquin's attorney claimed that Maine's ranked-choice voting law violated the U.S. Constitution in multiple ways.
+Poliquin's attorney claimed that Maine's ranked-choice-voting law violated the U.S. Constitution in multiple ways.
 However, Poliquin's request to halt the count by restraining order was denied by U.S. District Court Judge Lance Walker.

 Walker held a two-hour hearing on Poliquin's request Wednesday, just as state election officials were finalizing the process of scanning ballots for Thursday's final runoff tabulation.

-In a statement released after the results were announced, Poliquin said that would continue to pursue his lawsuit.
+In a statement released after the results were announced, Poliquin said that he would continue to pursue his lawsuit.

 "It is now officially clear I won the constitutional 'one-person, one-vote' first choice election on Election Day that has been used in Maine for more than one hundred years.
 We will proceed with our constitutional concerns about the rank vote algorithm," he said.